 - Also known as a detention pond, always has water in it

 - This allows the area to be enhanced aesthetically.
-There is a wet pond in Pinnacle Ridge and it includes a fountain, paved walkways, benches, vegetation, etc.
+There is a wet pond in Pinnacle Ridge that includes a fountain, paved walkways, benches, vegetation, etc.

-- Primary function is to remove sediments and trap floating scum and debris
+- Its primary function is to remove sediments and trap floating scum and debris

 - By utilizing existing wetlands into our storm system, we reduce our impact to the natural environment.